nghianghesi/AsyncCaching/README.md

 doSomeTimeConsumingJobs().thenRunAsync(() -> {
                     obj.handleResult()
                  });
-// doSomeTimeConsumingJobs could be complex calculating, other API calling, database reading which return a FutureCompletable ...
+// doSomeTimeConsumingJobs could be complex calculating, other API calling, database reading
+// which return a FutureCompletable (A promise in js, or a Task in .NET) ...
 ```

 because obj is referred inside async task, so it's maintained in memory.
 If we queue big number of tasks like this, memory may be overflowed.